Al-un/learn-nuxt-ts/README.md

   the `load` action is also mapped
 - Lifecycle hook is `mounted` instead of `created`

-Because `votes` is initialised as an empty list, you should have the same content at <http://localhost:3000/polls> except that no vote is displayed.
+Because `votes` is initialized as an empty list, you should have the same content at <http://localhost:3000/polls> except that no vote is displayed.

 Time to vote!
 Let's update _components/polls/PollDetail.vue_ script: